City of York Council's (CYC) current data protection notification is registered with the Information Commissioner’s Office (ICO) - reference Z5809563.

 CYC is committed to ensuring that personal data is handled in accordance with the principles set out in data protection legislation and guidance from the Information Commissioner’s Office (ICO).

-This privacy notice tells you what to expect when we collect personal information about you.
-It includes:
+This privacy notice tells you what to expect when we process your information and it applies to:

 CYC is the controller for the personal data we process, unless otherwise stated.
 You can contact the council’s Data Protection Officer at: